 However, protein powder plays an important role where it can:

-Most of the scientific studies have looked at the role of whey protein in weight loss.
+Most scientific studies have looked at the role of whey protein in weight loss.
 At Bulk Nutrients, we’ve developed an optimum whey protein powder for weight loss, called Thermowhey, based on cutting-edge science.

 We combine the most bioavailable (easily absorbed by the body), pure Whey Protein Isolate (WPI) along with Micellar Casein (Milk Protein Isolate).
-This way, we pack in the highest amount of protein with minimal amounts of fats and carbohydrate.
+This way, we pack in the highest amount of protein with minimal amounts of fats and carbohydrates.
 Micellar Casein travels directly to the gut where it’s absorbed more slowly and effectively.
 This also helps with feelings of fullness, or satiety.

 Together, WPI and MPI are considered fat-burning proteins, which can help you preserve your muscle mass while reducing body fat.
 Fat-burning proteins can help prevent muscle wastage, known as catabolism, which can happen when you’re reducing calories in your diet.

 Fat-burning proteins combine fast-absorbing and prolonged-absorbing proteins, so you’re satisfied quickly and remain feeling sated for longer.

 Thermowhey also contains ingredients to aid with weight loss, including: